 Postgraduate Doctoral Loans (Wales)

-The Welsh government offers a postgraduate doctoral loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in Wales.
+The Welsh government offers a postgraduate doctoral loan scheme for those that meet their nationality and residency criteria who have most recently been resident in Wales.

 Students from Wales

-The Welsh government have not yet announced the funding available to postgraduate doctoral students in 2020/21 and the information given below is for 2019/20 academic session.
+The Welsh government have not yet announced the funding available to postgraduate students in 2021/22 and the information given below is for 2020/21 academic session.